mookyjan/giphySearchCleanArch/README.md

 # Giphy-App

+### Important  ###
+There are two branches for this project
+1) [Develop](https://github.com/mookyjan/giphySearchCleanArch/tree/develop) -> In this branch api is call only once data is loaded and user can search and make favourite/ UnFavourite
+2) [develop_pagination](https://github.com/mookyjan/giphySearchCleanArch/tree/develop_pagination) -> this branch have additional setup for pagination so user can scroll unlimited number of gifs

 ### Structure of the code ###
 Simple Android Application written in Kotlin.
 This project follows Clean Architecture with MVVM with Clean Architecture Design